matt-allan/envtpl/README.md

 # Usage

-The `envtpl` binary expects input on STDIN and writes to STDIN.
+The `envtpl` binary expects input on STDIN and writes to STDOUT.
 Any template strings of the format `${NAME}` will be replaced with the value of the environment variable matching `NAME`.

 ```sh
 $ echo 'Hello ${USER}!' | envtpl